tingiris/game-theory-book/README.md

-# Winning Alone: Game Theory Tactics for One-Person Businesses
+# Winning Alone: Game Theory Essentials for Solopreneurs

 This is a book project I’m working on for [The Dabble.AI Project](https://dabble.ai).
 The goal is to use generative AI to 100% write an entire book that is publish worthy - in my opinion.